 Understanding Revenue Attribution Models

-In the complex world of digital marketing, understanding where revenue is coming from is crucial for the allocation of resources and optimization of marketing strategies.
+In the complex world of digital marketing, understanding where revenue is coming from is crucial for the allocation of resources and optimisation of marketing strategies.
 This process is facilitated by revenue attribution models, which aim to credit conversions to the respective marketing touchpoints.
 Different models provide diverse insights, ranging from first-touch to last-touch, and everything in between, offering marketers several approaches to measure the effectiveness of their campaigns.

 The First-Touch Attribution Model